DemandCube/NeverwinterDP_Legacy/README.md

 2. Announce issue on mailinglist and discuss design on the mailinglist
 3. Sign CLA if you haven't yet - request from neema ( at ) demandcube.com
 4. Do development according Git Workflow Summary
-5. Request Code Review on NeverwinterDP mailinglist e.g. "Review Request Issue #111: Title" Followed by link to pull request
+5. Request Code Review on NeverwinterDP mailinglist e.g. "Review Request Issue #111: Title" Followed by link to pull request.
+  - Additionally include a short summary of what feature/bug/enhancement this pull request addresses.
 6. A Commiter reviews the issue, and changes in the pull request (Accepting or requesting changes first)

 **Git Workflow Summary**